TheThingsArchive/ttn/ttnctl/cmd/docs/README.md

 ```

-## ttnctl applications create
+## ttnctl applications add

-Create a new application
+Add a new application

 ### Synopsis

-ttnctl applications create can be used to create a new application.
+ttnctl applications add can be used to add a new application to your account.

 ```
-ttnctl applications create [AppID] [Description]
+ttnctl applications add [AppID] [Description]
 ```

 ### Examples

 ```
-$ ttnctl applications create test "Test application" INFO Created Application
+$ ttnctl applications add test "Test application"
+  INFO Added Application
   INFO Selected Current Application

 ```